pleasureman/testimprovement/article/resource_management_english.md

 | `--device-write-iops="" `  | Limit write rate (IO per second) to a device (format: `<device-path>:<number>`).
 Number is a positive integer.                                  |

 ## 2. Introduction to Docker resource management principle——Cgroups subsystems
 Cgroups is the abbreviation of control groups, which is a linux feature that limits，accounts for, and isolates the physical resource usage (CPU, memory and disk I/O, etc.) of process groups.
 Engineers at Google started the work on this feature, and then cgroups functionality was merged into the linux kernel mainline.
 The allocation and management of resources are implemented by cgroups subsystems.
-There are seven cgroups systems, respectively are cpuset, cpu, cpuacct, blkio, devices, freezer, and memory.
+There are seven cgroups subsystems, respectively are cpuset, cpu, cpuacct, blkio, devices, freezer, and memory.
 The following describes four cgroups subsystems which are related to Docker resource management interfaces.

 2.1 memory -- This subsystem is to set the limit of memory usage in a cgroup.<br>